project-chip/connectedhomeip/examples/air-purifier-app/linux/README.md

 to build and run CHIP Air Purifier Example on A Linux System.
 This doc is tested on **Ubuntu 20.04 LTS**.

-The Air Purifier is a composed device with EP1 being the Air Purifier.
-EP2 is an Air Quality Sensor, EP3 is a Relative Humidity Sensor and EP4 is a Temperature Sensor.
+The Air Purifier is a composed device with Endpoint 1 being the Air Purifier.
+Endpoint 2 is an Air Quality Sensor, Endpoint 3 is a Relative Humidity Sensor and endpoint 4 is a Temperature Sensor.

 To cross-compile this example on x64 host and run on **NXP i.MX 8M Mini** **EVK**, see the associated